steel99xl/Mac-like-automatic-brightness/README.md

-# this fork has this changes:
+# This fork has this changes:
 The darker mode, when the illuminance is less than 1 i.e. 0, it will go to the target brightness that is 1.
 Can be easily changed.

 If the file AB.offset have 0 as value.
 Darker mode is activated and setting brightness will reset to target value 1 when illuminance is less than 1.